-- Bennett JE, et al., eds.
-Chickenpox and herpes zoster (varicella-zoster virus).
+- Bennett JE, et al. Chickenpox and herpes zoster (varicella-zoster virus).
 In: Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2015. https://www.clinicalkey.com.
-Accessed May 9, 2017.
+9th ed.
+Elsevier: 2020. https://www.clinicalkey.com.
+Accessed July 9, 2022.

-- Shingles: Clinical overview.
-Centers for Disease Control and Prevention. http://www.cdc.gov/shingles/hcp/clinical-overview.html.
-Accessed May 9, 2017.
+- Shingles (herpes zoster): Clinical overview.
+Centers for Disease Control and Prevention. https://www.cdc.gov/shingles/hcp/clinical-overview.html.
+Accessed June 25, 2022.

-- Albrecht MA.
-Vaccination for the prevention of shingles (herpes zoster). https://www.uptodate.com/home.
-Accessed May 9, 2017.
+- Albrecht MA, et al. Vaccination for the prevention of shingles (herpes zoster). https://www.uptodate.com/contents/search.
+Accessed July 9, 2022.

-- Shingles/herpes zoster vaccine recommendations.
-Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/vpd/shingles/hcp/recommendations.html.
+- Shingrix recommendations.
+Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/vpd/shingles/hcp/shingrix/recommendations.html.
 Accessed June 25, 2022.